Bus operator requirements

 Timetables data

 TransXChange data undergoes two sets of checks.
 In the first validation stage, it is checked that it adheres to the TxC 2.4 schema and the PTI profile v1.1.
 The TxC 2.4 schema is the basic data standard mandated by DfT, and the PTI profile v1.1 is an additional mandate for the TransxChange data that will be expected from operators.
 The PTI profile 1.1 clarifies the standards even further, making the industry unified with a common, unambiguous data standard.
-More information on the differences between the TxC 2.4 schema and the PTI profile v1.1 can be found here.
+Find out more about the differences between the TxC 2.4 schema and the PTI profile v1.1.

 From Friday 1st October 2021, files non-compliant to the PTI profile 1.1 will be rejected upon submission.